attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 If you do have consent, you can use the following methods, to check if you're good to go for showing ads at all.
 You might or might not want to put these into `_on_AdMob_consent_app_can_request_ad`, but I'll be putting them there for simplicity's sake, since it's the first place most of it starts to make sense.

+**IMPORTANT:** Once the `_on_AdMob_consent_app_can_request_ad` was called **at least once**, the save consent string will always be correct.
+In that case you should only reset the consent whenever the user explicitly selects that option from some sort of menu.
+(You are legally required to present the with the option to change their choices)

 ```gdscript
 func _on_AdMob_consent_app_can_request_ad(consent_status):